NIH Shared Instrumentation Grant (SIG) Program (S10) 2022

 |Subject:||NIH Shared Instrumentation Grant (SIG) Program (S10) 2022 PAR-22-080|

 |Deadline for Notice of Intent:||March 31, 2022|

 The Shared Instrument Grant (SIG) Program encourages applications from groups of NIH-supported investigators to purchase or upgrade a single item of high-priced, specialized, commercially available instruments or integrated systems.
 The minimum award is $50,000.
 There is no maximum price limit for the instrument; however, the maximum award is $600,000.

-Types of instruments supported include, but are not limited to: X-ray diffractometers, mass spectrometers, nuclear magnetic resonance spectrometers, DNA and protein sequencers, biosensors, electron and light microscopes, cell sorters, and biomedical imagers.
+Instruments supported include, but are not limited to: X-ray diffractometers, mass spectrometers, nuclear magnetic resonance spectrometers, DNA and protein sequencers, biosensors, electron and light microscopes, flow cytometers, and biomedical imagers.

 Amount per Award: The minimum award is $50,000.
 There is no upper limit on the cost of the instrument, but the maximum award is $600,000.
 S10 awards do not allow indirect costs.

 Number of Awards: The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.

 There is no limit on the number of applications an institution may submit, provided the applications are for different types of equipment.
 The NIH will not accept duplicate or highly overlapping applications under review at the same time.